bcerminarache2410/CHE2410-Project-1/README.md

-# CHE2410 - Analysis of Ground-Level 8-hr Ozone Concentrations Versus COVID-19 Death Rate by County in Indiana, Supplemented by Analysis of Presence of a Steel Mill Effects
+# CHE2410 - Analysis of Ground-Level 8-hr Ozone Concentrations Versus COVID-19 Death Rate by County in Indiana, Supplemented by Analysis of Steel Mill Presence

 Repository for all files and items in Project 1 of CHE 2410